Core-fill, Gravity Retaining Wall - 3' Tall

 Each block needs to be set level by itself and level with the adjacent block.
 Once the base course is set, the rest of the wall goes together easily and quickly.

 Core fill systems are stabilized by adding ½" crushed rock to inside of the block.
 The crushed rock works its way thru the wall and ties the whole wall together.
+It is recommended when filling each core to leave about a 1"-1/2" below the top of block, to ensure proper locking of material between courses.
+When you add the crushed concrete to the course above it falls into this additional space and locks that blocks together.
 The crushed rock is usually available at your local landscape supply distributor.

 The taller the wall is being built, the more crushed rock will be required in the base.
 Please call us for specific recommendations or for calculating the necessary block required for your project.